Installation

 • protostate : the protostate of autostate.

-Worth noting here is the distinction and relationship between autostate and this: if a method is inherited from a protostate, then autostate will reference that protostate of this; if the method is not inherited, then autostate and this are identical.
+In such a case the distinction and relationship between autostate and this is important: if a function is inherited from a protostate, then autostate will accordingly be a protostate of this; if the function is not inherited, then autostate and this are identical.

 Handling calls to currently nonexistent methods